-Pope Vows To Get Church Pedophilia Down To Acceptable LevelsPosted by Phil Ferguson on April 7th, 2010 – Comments Off – Posted in Humor
+Pope Vows To Get Church Pedophilia Down To Acceptable LevelsPosted by Phil Ferguson on April 7th, 2010 – Comments Off on Pope Vows To Get Church Pedophilia Down To Acceptable Levels – Posted in Humor

 This is from The Onion.

 I repeat THE ONION.
 The church cannot confirm or deny this story.

 VATICAN CITY—Calling the behavior shameful, sinful, and much more frequent than the Vatican was comfortable with, Pope Benedict XVI vowed this week to bring the widespread pedophilia within the Roman Catholic Church down to a more manageable level.

 Addressing thousands gathered at St. Peter’s Square on Easter Sunday, the pontiff offered his “most humble apologies” to abuse victims, and pledged to reduce the total number of molestations by 60 percent over the next five years.